ARICOMA-D365BC/AC-dynamics365smb-docs.cs-cz-OmegaT/target/ui-extensions-payments-reconciliation-formats-dk.md

 * Specify the payment method for each vendor.
 Payment methods define how you pay invoices from the vendor.
 For example, Bank, Cash, Check, or Account.
 * Specify the type of format to use for each of your bank accounts.
 For example, NORDEA, DANSKEBANK, SDC, and so on.

-Additionally, you must assign vendors to a domestic **Gen. obch.
-Posting Group** and a **Vendor Posting Group**.
+Additionally, you must assign vendors to a domestic **Gen. účto  Posting Group** and a **Vendor Posting Group**.
 The Country/Region setting for the vendor must be Denmark (DK).
 For more information, see [Setting Up Posting Groups](finance-posting-groups.md).

 ### To allow [!INCLUDE[prod_short](includes/prod_short.md)] to export payment data